Housing benefits in Finland

 • the household’s combined income

 To get general housing allowance, you must live in Finland permanently.
 Residence in Finland is determined based on the Act on residence-based social security in cross-border situations.
-Support is only granted for housing expenses for a dwelling in Finland.
+The allowance is only granted for housing expenses for a dwelling in Finland.

 Read more about general housing allowance on Kela’s website.

 Housing allowance for pensioners is intended to help pensioners on low incomes with their housing expenses.
-You are eligible for housing allowance for pensioners if you live in Finland permanently, you have a low income and you receive a pension or payment that entitles you to housing allowance for pensioners.
+You are eligible for housing allowance for pensioners if you live in Finland permanently and you get a pension or payment that entitles you to housing allowance for pensioners.
 This housing allowance is not, however, granted to persons who get general housing allowance.
-You are considered to be resident in Finland if based on the Act on residence-based social security in cross-border situations you live in Finland.
+You are considered to be resident in Finland if, based on the Act on residence-based social security in cross-border situations, you live in Finland.

 The following can get housing allowance for pensioners